codemonger-io/mapping-template-compose/README.md

 ## Example

-You can rewrite the example in the previous section with this library:
+You can rewrite the example in the previous section with this library into:

 ```ts
 import { composeMappingTemplate, ifThen } from 'mapping-template-compose';